-54. Unless a multi-year deal has been agreed the SFC shall submit annually a pay remit to SG for approval in line with the SG Pay Policy for Staff Pay Remits and negotiate a pay settlement within the terms of the approved remit.
+54. The SFC will comply with SG Pay Policy in relation to staff and the chief executive.
+The SFC shall submit to the SG for approval (normally annually unless a multi-year deal has been agreed) a pay remit in line with the SG Pay Policy for Staff Pay Remits and negotiate a pay settlement within the terms of the approved remit.
+Payment of salaries should also comply with the Tax Planning and Tax Avoidance section of the SPFM.
 Proposals on non-salary rewards must comply with the guidance in the Non-Salary Rewards section of the SPFM.
-The SFC shall comply with employment and equalities legislation.
-The terms and conditions of the Chief Executive are subject to a separate approval exercise in line with the SG Pay Policy for Senior Appointments.
+[Where applicable, the SFC will also seek appropriate approval under the SG Pay Policy for Senior Appointments for the chief executive's remuneration package prior to appointment, annually or when a new appointment or change to the remuneration package is being proposed.]